-The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit both on the air and on the Internet.
+The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit.
 This morning, Mike played mostly country rock & roll songs of all types ranging in mood from smooth country to rockabilly.
 Mike's playlist includes several lesser-known gems by famous artists.

 - Walkin' After Midnight - Patsy Cline - 1957

 - The Most Beautiful Girl In The World - Charlie Rich - 1973

 - Rawhide - Frankie Laine - 1959

 - I Dreamed Of A Hillbilly Heaven - Tex Ritter - 1961

 - Crying, Waiting, Hoping - Buddy Holly - 1959